SePTimO7/septimo7.github.io/_posts/2018-10-02-convolution-neural-network-training-notes.markdown

 ## Prices

 In the standard economics paradigm, it is the intersection of supply and demand curved for a particular good.
 But what is it in the economy that coordinates the desires of demanders and suppliers so that a price emerges and trade occurs?

+##

+Some where between where the raw data is fed and the classification label is output, the model serves as a complex feature extractor.

+Feed the data through the network to obtain the outputs of the intermediate layers.
+Define loss function wrt content and style seperately.
+The loss is defined as some distance in terms of representations.

+Set the input data as trainable variables during the training session, the model with fixed internal nodes and edges will shape the feed data to reduce the loss function.

+Consider whether the strategy is entering and exiting passively, by posting bids and offers, or aggressively, by crossing the spread to sell at the bid and buy at the offer.
+Usually passive entries and exits is used for big volume.

+Make a much more conservative assumption that your limit order will only get filled when the market moves through them.

+For a futures strategy, crossing the spread to enter or exit a trade more than a handful of times (or missing several limit order entries or exits) will quickly eviscerate the profitability of the system.
+A HFT system in equities, by contrast, will typically prove more robust, because of the smaller tick size.

+## Win Rate v.s.
+Risk : Reward rates
+- Pick the market correctly more than half the time (positive win rate);
+- win more than you lose on each trade (positive risk to reward ratio)